 1. Choose a metric.

-You can compare your performance in terms of impressions, clicks, clickthrough rate (CTR), and average position.
+You can compare your performance in terms of impressions, clicks, and clickthrough rate (CTR).
 Choose one of these metrics to focus on first, though we encourage you to later review all of the metrics to get a comprehensive idea of your performance.
 Learn more about these performance metrics.

 2. Review each category.